qwo/blog/content/2019/interactive-fun-ways-to-learn-sql.md

 +++
 date = 2019-11-05T05:00:00Z
-description = ""
-tags = "['recurse']"
-title = "Interactive Engaging  Ways to Learn SQL ! "
+description = "small links to sql " tags = ["recurse"] title = "Interactive Engaging Ways to Learn SQL ! "

 +++
 There are so many sources to learn SQL on the internet